 Nearly half a million students were studying in China pre Covid.
 Thats 1/1115th the world’s population!
 60% of the international student population was from Asian nations that trade heavily and have strong socio-political relations with China, including South Korea which made a majority of the Asian population.
 African students also contributed largely to the community, with 16% of the China’s international students originating from the African continent.
+A majority of these students got either a partial or whole scholarship to study in China.

 Students come to China to study medicine and do their Masters in Business Administration (MBA) in a country that’s fast paced, the diamond of the orient and to witness first hand soaring GDP, high speed technology advances and network in a nation thats setting the trend for the future.
 However a majority of International students in China come to study Mandarin, the national language of 1.5 billion people.
 They come from all over to immerse themselves in the language, soak in her culture and learn from native Chinese teachers.